TITAHI BAY NORTH SCHOOL

 A Māori Medium strand (Rumaki) in which the students education is based on Te Marautanga o Aotearoa, primarily delivered in Te Reo Maori

 Class teachers are responsible for the programme for their class.
-Teachers plan co-operatively to develop programmes to meet the needs of students in their syndicates.
-Teachers share their strengths and resources to support each other and the students.
+Teachers plan cooperatively to develop programmes to meet the needs of students.
+They share strengths and resources to support each other and the students.
 The school is involved in regular school wide events e.g. assembly, trips, singing, sports.

 Kotahitanga i te matauranga: Our future is learning together as one